aesthetic-suite/framework/docs/development/direction.md

 # Directionality

-Directionality is the concept of supporting both left-to-right (LTR) and right-to-left (RTL) languages, also know as bi-directionality, or bidi.
+Directionality is the concept of localizing and supporting both left-to-right (LTR) and right-to-left (RTL) languages, also know as bi-directionality, or bidi.
 With Aesthetic, directionality is built directly into the style engine and all integrations.

 ## Default direction

-By default, when in a browser based environment, the primary direction will be inferred from the `<html>` element's `dir` attribute.
-If not defined or found, the value will default to `ltr`.
+By default, when in a browser based environment, the primary direction will be inferred from the document's `dir` attribute.
+If not defined or found, the direction will default to `ltr`.

 ```html
 <html dir="ltr" lang="en" />